Best Security Cameras With No Subscription in 2026

 Having security cameras can help deter and prevent office crimes.

-We have to warn you, though, that just like with ADT, buying Lorex cameras requires a significant investment.
+We have to warn you, though, buying Lorex cameras requires a significant investment.
 Not that Lorex cameras are expensive – they’re actually more affordable than most on the market – but you will typically need a system with four or more cameras to cover your home.
 Lorex packages that include a DVR starts at around $300, but can range up to $1,500 depending on the camera quality and features.

 Connectivity Wi-Fi, Ethernet, or PoE